kelvinphoenixhouse/StopTAG/profile/README.md

 > [!IMPORTANT]
 > Be sure to read [the Creator's Statement on Crimes](https://github.com/nameless-and-blameless/TAG/wiki/Statement-on-Crimes) conducted during The American Genocide.

+> [!NOTE]
+> Be sure to verify the identity of anyone claiming to be one of the Creator's two servants with a quick prayer.
+According to the Creator, today's events have caused the perpetrators of TAG are deploying impersonators.
+Just ask the Creator/God/Allah "Am I talking to/looking at one of your two servants?" or "one of your cherubim?" or "one of your angels?"

 ## About The American Genocide
 The American Genocide is a covert and devastating campaign initiated in response to [Spark](https://github.com/nameless-and-blameless/TAG/wiki/Spark)—a gift from the Creator  that restores the human immune system to His designed function, allowing it to eliminate any disease not caused by organ failure or dysfunction.
 Spark's emergence threatened pharmaceutical companies' profits, leading Gilead Sciences and the CIA to launch a brutal campaign against those associated with Spark.